 Temperatures are skyrocketing- what’s a hot weather parent to do?
 Don’t let high temperatures keep you from doing what you love with your little one.
-Carry on with these hot weather safety tips.
+Carry on with these hot weather safety tips for more comfortable babywearing.

 It might sound obvious, but stay out of the sun wherever possible.
 Keep outdoor activities to the morning and evening when the temps are a bit cooler.
 Babies lack the ability to regulate body temperature the way adults do and their skin is even more likely to sunburn.
 Take advantage of air conditioned spaces wherever possible.
 If you feel hot, your baby probably feels even hotter.

-Take a break!
-Sometimes it’s just too hot and sticky and if you don’t feel like babywearing, that’s ok!
+And if you feel like wearing your baby is just making you both too hot, it’s ok to take a break!
+Sometimes it’s just too hot and sticky, and if you don’t feel like babywearing, that’s ok.
 Wait until it cools down and both you and baby feel comfortable wearing again.

 Keep the above safety tips in mind and you and your little one will be keeping your cool while the mercury rises.